Pyroh/DefaultsWrapper/README.md

 Every type usable with `@Default` can also be used while being optional.
 The wrapper behavior is slightly different when bound to an optional type :

 - **If a default value is provided**:
-    - the property will never return `nil`
+    - the property **will never return `nil`**
     - it will return the actual value or the default value
     - setting the property to `nil` will remove the value from the user's defaults database
 - **If no default value is provided** or the default value is `nil`:
-    - the property can return `nil`
+    - the property **can return `nil`**
     - it will return the actual value or `nil` if there's no registered value for this key
     - setting the property to `nil` will remove the value from the user's defaults detabase

 ### `CoreGraphics` types
-You cant use these `CoreGraphics` value types directly through `@Default` :
+You cant use these `CoreGraphics` value types directly with `@Default` :
-- CGFloat
+- `CGFloat`
-- CGPoint
+- `CGPoint`
-- CGSize
+- `CGSize`
-- CGRect
+- `CGRect`
-- CGVector
+- `CGVector`
-- CGAffineTransform
+- `CGAffineTransform`

 For your convenience these types are not converted to a `Data` blob but to a human-readable `Dictionary`.
 Sometimes you may need to tweak the defaults by hand using the command line, it will remain possilble to modify the `width` property of the `size` property of `RectangularThing`.
-As `RectangularThing` is a `CGRect` and every CG type is encoded to a `Dictionary` which keys are the same that the correspongin type property names.
+As `RectangularThing` is a `CGRect` and every CG type is encoded to a `Dictionary` which keys are the same that the corresponding type's property names.

 > **Please note that** :
-> - `CGFloat` is converted to a simple `Double` value rather than a `Dictionary`.
+> - `CGFloat` is converted to a simple `Double` value.
 > - `CGAffineTransform` is converted to an array of `Double` following this order: `a`, `b`, `c`, `d`, `tx` and `ty`.

 ### Using your own types
 You may need to put something else in the user's defaults database.
-For this there's something you can do depending of what the object type actually is.
+For this there's something you can do depending of what the object's type actually is.

 #### The type is `NSString`, `NSNumber`, `NSArray`, or `NSDictionary`
 Simply declare `PropertyListSerializable` conformance for this type somewhere in your code, it's easy as writting `extension NSNumber: PropertyListSerializable { }` (replace `NSNumber` by the right type of course).
 Use it at your own risk.